-Why Fintech May Get a Boost in Union Budget 2024: All You Need to Know
+Why Fintech May Get a Boost in Union Budget 2025: Everything You Must Know

 • Published on: 18 Jan 2024

-Why Fintech May Get a Boost in Union Budget 2024: All You Need to Know
+Why Fintech May Get a Boost in Union Budget 2025: Everything You Must Know

 Nonetheless, experts from various sectors expect big movements in the new Union Budget, especially in the fintech sector.
 The fintech market is one of the biggest growth drivers of the Indian economy, which is expected to report the highest growth among 13 large economies included in Goldman Sachs Research’s global outlook.
 So naturally, many are expecting the sector to witness a boost with the Interim Budget.

-To know more about why the fintech sector may receive incentives and support in the Union Budget 2024-25, read on.
+To know more about why the fintech sector may receive incentives and additional support in the Union Budget 2025-26 and what are the 2025 budget expectations, read on.

-The following are some of the indicators of why the fintech sector may get generous allocations in the 2024-25 Budget presented by Nirmala Sitharaman:
+The following are some of the prominent positive indicators of why the fintech sector may get a significant boost in the 2025-26 Budget presented by Nirmala Sitharaman:

 Trends from Previous Budgets